Poisoning in cats – prevention, recognition, and treatment

-It's pretty much every cat owner's worst nightmare: your pet has eaten something poisonous!
-Now you need to act fast – get your cat to the vet immediately.
+It's pretty much every cat owner's worst nightmare: your cat has eaten something poisonous!
+Now you need to act fast—take them to the vet immediately.

 INHALT

-The symptoms of poisoning can vary greatly and, unfortunately, are not always immediately recognizable.
+The symptoms of poisoning can vary greatly—unfortunately, they are not always immediately recognizable.
 The type of poisoning plays a role here.
-This refers not only to the substance that the cat has ingested, but also to how it came into contact with the poison.
-For example, did it lick the leaves of a poisonous plant or ingest some antifreeze?
-It is also possible that the cat ran through a freshly sprayed field and the toxic pesticides got onto its skin through its fur and are now affecting it.
+This refers not only to the substance your cat has ingested, but also to how it came into contact with the poison.
+For example, did it nibble on the leaves of a poisonous plant or lick antifreeze?
+It may also be that your cat has run through a freshly sprayed field, causing toxic pesticides to get onto its skin through its fur.

-As a cat owner, you need to interpret the signs correctly, because the sooner you recognize poisoning and act, the greater the chance that everything will turn out well.
+As a cat owner, you need to be able to interpret the signs correctly.
+The sooner you recognize poisoning and act, the greater the chance of a positive outcome.
 If your cat has eaten something highly toxic, the substance must be removed from its body as quickly as possible.
-Poisoning that occurs in small doses over a long period of time can cause permanent damage to the kidneys, which are already sensitive in cats.
+Poisoning that occurs in small doses over a longer period of time can cause permanent damage to the kidneys.
+These are particularly sensitive in cats.

-Here is a list of symptoms that may be cause for alarm:
+Here is a list of symptoms that can be caused by poisoning:

 • Diarrhea